 Each of us has to decide what we want our lives to be about.
 With God’s help, I no longer eat my feelings using sugar, refined carbohydrates, and junk foods.

-I created the “Feel Good Meal Plan” as part of the Take Back Your Temple program because I want you to experience the same freedom.
+I created the Sugar Detox 14-Day Challenge course in the Take Back Your Temple program because I want you to experience the same freedom.

 So many of our mood swings and depression occurs because the enemy takes advantage of biochemical imbalances in our brains.